What is the Internet of Things (IoT)?

 With Fortinet, you get security-driven networking that adds speed and security to the user experience.
 Fortinet also provides an organization with zero-trust network access, which is particularly important with IoT devices.
 The more people who can access a device, the more careful you have to be regarding who is allowed in.

-To protect the data connections that help power the apps behind IoT functionality, Fortinet provides dynamic cloud security options.
+To protect the data connections that help power the apps behind IoT functionality, Fortinet provides adaptive cloud security options.
 These help guard against the infiltration of cloud systems and the corruption of data.
 With Fortinet, you also gain access to security operations that use artificial intelligence (AI) to detect, prevent, and respond to cybersecurity threats.